 - Kyle William Brenizer of St. Paul is charged with wire fraud and money laundering.
 He allegedly obtained $841,000 in PPP funds for a defunct contracting company with no employees, called True-Cut.
 Brenizer was out on other criminal charges at the time, but he allegedly applied under another person’s name.
 He spent $29,ooo on a Harley Davidson.

-37. Man Gets EDIL and PPP Loans (North Carolina – August 25)
+37. Man Uses Forgery to Get EIDL and PPP Loans (North Carolina – August 25)

 - David Christopher Redfern of Trinity, North Carolina is charged with fraudulently getting EIDL (Economic Injury Disaster Loan) and PPP loans totaling $414,000.
-The complaint alleges the usual.
+The charges allege the usual.
 Fake IRS filings.
 Forged account statements.
 Claims of employees who didn’t exist.
 The Feds froze his bank account and recovered $402,000.

 38. Man Gives 23 People “Pandemic Pay”, Buys House (Nevada – August 26)

 - Brandon Casutt of Henderson, Nevada, is charged with EIDL and PPP fraud to the tune of $500,000.
 Part of the scheme allegedly involved a cystic fibrosis foundation he ran, called Skylar CF Foundation.
 He allegedly laundered funds he received by writing checks for $8,330 each to 23 people.
-He is alleged to have bought a $400,000 house with taxpayer funds and moved his family into it in June.
+He is alleged to have bought a $400,000 house with taxpayer funds.

 39. Miami Wannabe Farmers (Florida – August 26)